-- Observe the voltmeter: it should indicate 220V $\pm 5\%$ at 50Hz.
-(4. Features and Functions). - (For 60Hz models, refer to the appropriate voltage rating as specified in the manual).

-WARNING!
-Don't start multiple electrical products all at once:
+- Observe the voltmeter: it should indicate 220V ±5% at 50Hz.
+(Features and Functions 4). - (For 60Hz models, refer to the appropriate voltage rating as specified in the manual). - WARNING!
+DO NOT start multiple electrical products all at once:

 When electrical devices are powered on, especially ones with motors (like compressors or pumps), they can draw a large inrush current.
 If you start too many at once, it can: